 - A. Councilors shall review and be bound by the requirements of the State Ethics Law dealing with use of public office for private financial gain.
 Councilors shall give public notice of any potential conflict of interest and the notice will be reported in the meeting minutes.
 In addition to matters of financial interest, Councilors shall maintain the highest standards of ethical conduct and assure fair and equal treatment of all persons, claims and transactions coming before the Council.
 This general obligation includes the duty to refrain from: - 1.
 Disclosing confidential information or making use of special knowledge or information before it is made available to the general public; - 2.
 Making decisions involving business associates, customers, clients and competitors; - 3.
 Violation of Council rules in fact or intent; - 4.
 Appointing relatives, clients or employees to Boards and Commissions; - 5.
 Requesting preferential treatment for themselves, relatives, associates, clients, coworkers or friends; - 6.
 Seeking employment of relatives with the City; - 7.
 Actions benefiting special interest groups at the expense of the City as a whole; - 8.
 Participating in decisions of Boards and Commissions where there is a possibility of appeal of the matter to the Council; - 9.
-Expressing an opinion which is contrary to the official position of the Council without so stating. - B. Councilors shall conduct themselves so as to bring credit upon the government of the City by respecting the rule of law, ensuring non-discriminatory performance of public services, being informed concerning the matters of Council consideration and abiding by all decisions of the Council, whether or not the member voted on the prevailing side.
+Expressing an opinion which is contrary to the official position of the Council without so stating. - 10.
+Strictly adhere to the email policy as defined by the City Administrator to ensure best practices in keeping with State law. - B. Councilors shall conduct themselves to bring credit upon the government of the City by respecting the rule of law, ensuring non-discriminatory performance of public services, being informed concerning the matters of Council consideration and abiding by all decisions of the Council, whether or not the member voted on the prevailing side.